jonathan-crocker/start-tab/readme.md

 # Changes

+## 1.2.0
+- Updated manifest to V3

 ## 1.1.0
-- Support for dark-theme
+- Added support for dark-theme

 ## 1.0.3
-- Support for Chrome
+- Added support for Chrome

 ## 1.0.0
+- Real time clock
+- Bookmark list organised by folder
-- Initial release for Edge
+- Initial support for Edge